 Controversially, the Alliance also sought to build bridges with Russia, calling for creation of the group of friendship during their visit to State Duma in Moscow in 2017, a move that was criticized by the Parliament Speaker Irakli Kobakhidze (GDDG).

-The leaders of the Alliance, vice-speaker of the parliament Irma Inashvili, MPs Davit Tarkhan-Mouravi and Ada Marshania hammered home two key messages, using nearly identical wording.
+The leaders of the Alliance, vice-speaker of the parliament Irma Inashvili, MP Ada Marshania and party chairman Davit Tarkhan-Mouravi hammered home two key messages, using nearly identical wording.

 “David Gareji is ours, we won’t concede on borders!”

 One central message was tough talk about David Gareji, a medieval monastic complex located about 70 kilometers southeast of Tbilisi, which recently became the focus of border dispute with Azerbaijan.
 The leaders said “David Gereji is ours.”

 They put the blame for the recent developments around the Gareji monastery on previous and current governments of Georgia.

 Lack of agreement on where the border between the two countries passes came into a sharp focus in the end of April, when Azerbaijani border guards restricted access to parts of David Gareji Monastery.
 Although the restrictions were soon lifted, activists and local residents, as well as some nationalists rallied, claiming Georgia’s rights to the disputed section.